 2 – Restoration too opaque because of a lack of enamel and much display of the dentin

 Being the third situation the most unpredictable and the less common.

-It has been already 8 years since I do not use 2 or more masses in these kind of restorations for many reasons, one of them is because by using a single shade with balanced opacity solves most cases with the precision shown in this final picture.
+It has been already 8 years since I haven’t used 2 or more masses in this kind of restorations for many reasons, one of them is because by using a single shade with balanced opacity solves most cases with the precision shown in this final picture.

 Garrison Slick Bands SM Bands

 Garrison Composi-Tight M Bands

 We will make a single shade personalised shade guide with a Body shade and we will choose the color with the best match.
 Depending on the composite system is not necessary to build a shade guide, the color correspondence with VITA allow to use the Vita Classical and use the correspondent body shade.

 At this stage, we place the matrices simultaneously, one per cavity, facing each other on the convex side.
 This strategy gives the advantage of self stabilization of the matrix even in more extreme cases.
 One matrix supports the other and vice versa.
 There are very few cases that do not allow the synchronized placement of the matrices.

 We will describe how to obtain a very strong contact point with this strategy, using all time concepts.

 Working with a trustworthy protocol of a single shade and focusing on the shape and modeling rather than on the color will help us very much on achieving daily success in such a challenging restorations.
 The systematic use of body shades as a single mass for class III and class V restorations transformed these cavities from being challenging to being again and easy and repeatable daily protocol.